 We include both clipless and flat pedal mountain bike shoes in this review.
 If you're not sure which is right for you, check out our Buying Advice article.
 Once you've figured that out, read our review below.
 We evaluated a variety of shoes from lightweight XC clipless to downhill inspired flat shoes and tested them side by side to see how they compare.
 We spend countless hours analyzing details from power transfer and bike control to comfort, traction and walkability to help you narrow down your options.
 The result is an in-depth evaluation to help you choose your next favorite mountain bike shoe.

 For flat pedal riders, the Five Ten Freerider is the best bang for your buck.
-Coming in at $100, this shoe is the least expensive flat pedal shoe we tried, without sacrificing pedal grip or versatility.
+This shoe is the least expensive flat pedal shoe we tried, without sacrificing pedal grip or versatility.
 Looking to go clipless on a budget?
-The Pearl Izumi All-Road v4 offers a comfortable fit, solid power transfer, in a versatile package that rings in at $90.
+The Pearl Izumi All-Road v4 offers a comfortable fit, solid power transfer, in a versatile package,

 On the opposite end of the budget spectrum is the Giro Empire VR90.
 These shoes will make a noticeable dent in your pocketbook.
 But this is a prime example of "you get what you pay for" in the form of a high quality, high-performance shoe.